Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Hand Gesture Recognition using Deep Learning/README.md

-# Identifying Key Factors in Bank Loans using Risk Analysis
+# Hand Gesture Recognition using Deep Learning
 > Company wants to identify the key factors contributing to loan defaults to improve its risk assessment and portfolio management.

 ## Table of Contents